Image Generation with Supervised Selection Based on Multimodal Features for Semantic Communications: architecture of encoder and decoder

 \subsection{Semantic Encoder}

+In this section, we will show the details of the transceiver design for the proposed SemCom system.
 In MMSemCom, effective extraction of image features is crucial for the system performance.
 In order to extract high-quality image features, this system employs a CNN model based on ResNet-50 in the semantic encoder, which belongs to the family of deep Residual Networks (ResNet), which overcome the gradient vanishing problem of deep networks through Residual Learning.
 ResNet-50 consists of 50 layers and utilizes skip connections, which allow gradients to propagate directly through the network, maintaining good training results even when the network is very deep.
 ResNet-50 is a classic architecture in CNN, which can efficiently extract high-level features from images for a variety of computer vision tasks \cite{ResNet}.